Carolyn Bennett (comedian)

-Carolyn Bennett (born May 22, 1962) is a Canadian comedian and writer.
+Carolyn Bennett is a Canadian comedian and writer.

 Career

-Born and raised in Montreal, Bennett was part of the budding anglophone comedy scene in the 1980s that centred around The Comedy Nest on Bishop Street, operated by Ernie Butler.
+Born and raised in Montreal, Bennett was part of the anglophone comedy scene in the 1980s at The Comedy Nest on Bishop Street, operated by Ernie Butler.
 Bennett's associates and close friends included comedian Sean Keane and the comedy sketch group The Vestibules.

 Bennett moved to Toronto in 1986 and performed at Yuk Yuk's while writing for the television show YTV Rocks.
-In 1989, Bennett moved to Edmonton, Alberta and toured with Yuk Yuk's while working at CFRN/CTV Edmonton as a writer and producer on Video Stew, as well as working as an associate producer on an in-house science magazine show at the public television station ACCESS Network.
+In 1989, Bennett moved to Edmonton, Alberta and toured with Yuk Yuk's while working at CFRN/CTV Edmonton as a writer and producer on Video Stew, a music video and comedy show.
+She was also an associate producer on an in-house science magazine show at the public television station ACCESS Network.

 After three years in Edmonton, Bennett returned to Toronto to continue doing standup while taking on progressively challenging work as a television writer and performer.
-She auditioned to be the host of TVOntario's Imprint and was instead given the job by executive producer Stan Lipsey of writing and hosting Blood, Sweat and Tape, a reworking of Ontario's Telefest Awards for young filmmakers and television producers from 1994-1995.
+She auditioned to be the host of TVOntario's Imprint and was instead given the job of writing and hosting Blood, Sweat and Tape, a reworking of Ontario's Telefest Awards for young filmmakers and television producers.
 She worked for the CBC in the 1990s and 2000s writing and contributed to Canadian Awards show including the Geminis, the Genies and the NHL Awards.
-She also was briefly a staff writer for This Hour Has 22 Minutes as well as a regular writer for the animated series Ruby Gloom, for which she received a Writers Guild of Canada nomination.
+She did a stint as a staff writer for This Hour Has 22 Minutes and was a writer for the animated series Ruby Gloom, for which she received a Writers Guild of Canada nomination.
 Bennett was a columnist for Eye Weekly in the mid-1990s and had her own standup comedy special on the CBC's Comics!